-The power of storytelling through video: our latest young people and families event
+The power of storytelling through video: our latest young people and families event01 July 2019

 Our Young People and Families Service recently held its first vlogging workshop in partnership with the Media Trust to give some of our young people the skills and confidence needed to share their stories, experiences and interests, and voice their opinions through the power of video.